YoshikiMas/convex-optimization-for-signal-processing/src/from_proximal_algorithms/matrix_decomposition.md

-# LASSO example in Proximal algorithms
+# Matrix decomposition example in Proximal algorithms

-Unofficial implementation of an example of LASSO in proximal algorithms [1].
+Unofficial implementation of an example of matrix decomposition in proximal algorithms [1].